Memorial Day weekend weather in Seattle area: Expect a cloudy start but a sunny finish

 “It’ll be a good day to do whatever you want outside,” Felton said.
 “And I’m sure there will be plenty of barbecues.”

-The clear warm stretch is predicted to continue through Thursday of next week, with highs in the lower to mid-70s.
+The clear, warm stretch is predicted to continue through Thursday next week, with highs in the lower to mid-70s.

 The month is trending warmer and drier than average, and May is on pace to go down as one of the driest on record for the region.